 Not Every Pellet Grill Needs An Insulated Blanket

-There are pellet grills at much lower price bracket than the Twin Eagles etc which are using twin-wall construction.
-The most affordable pellet grills that I’m aware of which are using twin-wall construction is Grilla Grills.
+There are pellet grills at a much lower price bracket than the Twin Eagles etc, which use twin-wall construction.
+The most affordable pellet grills that I’m aware of are from Grilla Grills.

 Conclusions On Insulated Blankets For Pellet Grills/Smokers